kathien89/laravel-easy-attachments/readme.md

 # Laravel Easy Attachments

-Laravel Easy Attachments makes it attaching images and files to Eloquent models a breeze.
-When an image is attached to a model, Laravel Easy Attachments will pre-generate multiple image sizes, optionally cropping or maintaining aspect ratio, and store them wherever you want - even on a cloud provider like S3.
+Laravel Easy Attachments makes attaching images and files to Eloquent models a breeze.
+Laravel Easy Attachments recognizes both regular document attachments and images.
+When images are attached, Laravel Easy Attachments will pre-generate multiple image preview sizes, optionally cropping or maintaining aspect ratio, and store them wherever you want - even on a cloud provider like S3.
+Image previews help you to serve the right size image for your use case.

 Attachments are managed in a single database table and duplicate attachments are handled efficiently.